kujaku11/mt_metadata/docs/readme.rst

 The metadata for transfer functions follows those proposed by Anna Kelbert `EMTF XML: New data interchange format and conversion tools for electromagnetic transfer functions <http://mr.crossref.org/iPage?doi=10.1190%2Fgeo2018-0679.1>`__.

 .. note:: This is a work in progress.
-Feel free to comment or send me a message at jpeacock@usgs.gov on the data format.
+Feel free to comment by raising an issue on GitHub in the repository `mt_metadata <https://github.com/kujaku11/mt_metadata>`__